 Neglect and abuse in nursing homes

 Abuse and neglect in nursing homes can come in many forms, all of which can be incredibly devastating to victims and their families.
 Residents of nursing homes have the right to live a life with dignity, respect, privacy, and many other basic human rights.
 Unfortunately, some of those who work in assisted living facilities may take advantage of elderly or ailing residents and deprive them of such rights.
 There are many forms of neglect and abuse that are found in nursing homes, including, but not limited to:

 - Physical abuse

 - Bedsores from not being moved often enough

 - Sexual assault and abuse

 Burden of proof

 All allegations of nursing home abuse and neglect should be reported to the proper administration and/or authorities.
-Nursing home facilities are regulated by The Department of Health, the Department of Health and Human Services Centers for Medicare and Medicaid, and the Pennsylvania Department of Health’s Division of Nursing Care Facilities.
+Nursing home facilities are regulated by the Department of Health and Human Services Centers for Medicare and Medicaid.
 These agencies also receive reports of alleged neglect and/or abuse in nursing homes.
 Prior to bringing a lawsuit, it may be a good idea to file the appropriate report or complaint with the applicable agency.
 This allows the family member and loved one to create a paper trail that can point to the proof required for a lawsuit.

 If your loved one has been neglected or abused in a nursing home facility, contact the authorities and an experienced attorney.
-Residents of nursing homes are often frail and ill.
-If they do not receive the proper care, a resident with fragile health can quickly take a turn for the worst.
-Our firm has over 30 years of experience assisting clients with matters of nursing home neglect.
+Our firm has over 40 years of experience assisting clients with matters of nursing home neglect.
 Friedman Schuman has what it takes to represent you or a loved one effectively during this difficult time.
 Contact Friedman Schuman today to schedule a consultation.